Loading...

 Stay Hydrated

-Drink a glass of water before your meal to support digestion and help manage blood sugar spikes.
+Drink a glass of water before your meal.
+Staying hydrated can aid digestion and help regulate blood sugar levels.

 Mindful Eating